…if you haven’t yet read The Lightbringer Series. (Compiled from the appendices of The Burning White & The Blood Mirror)

-Order of the Broken Eye, the: A secret guild of assassins.
+Order of the Broken Eye, the: A secret guild of assassins and conspirators, originally from the old city/kingdom of Braxos now beyond the Cracked Lands in western Atash.
 They specialize in killing drafters and have been rooted out and destroyed at least three times.
 The pride of the Order is the Shimmercloaks, or Shadows, pairs of purportedly invisible, unstoppable assassins.

 Overhill: A neighborhood in Big Jasper.